jonx0037/ds6371-unit1/README.md

 # DS 6371 - Unit 1 Presentation

-This repository contains the presentation website for Unit 1 of DS 6371 - Statistical Foundations for Data Science.
-The presentation covers three main topics:
+This repository contains the presentation materials for Unit 1 of DS 6371 - Statistical Foundations for Data Science.

-1. Creativity Study - An analysis of creativity scores between different groups
-2. Literary Digest - A historical case study in sampling bias
-3. Permutation Tests - Understanding and implementing permutation testing

-The website is built using:
-- React
-- TypeScript
-- Vite
-- TailwindCSS

 ## Development